⚡ New: Atlas AI coaching now sees your nutrition alongside your lifts. Free Forever tier. No credit card.

 Try both.
 Both apps offer free versions.
 Download both, use each for a week, and see which one fits your workflow better.
 The best app is the one you'll actually use consistently.

-Or consider PRPath if you want tracking plus a conversational AI coach, plus nutrition and fasting in the same app.
+Or consider PRPath if you want tracking plus a conversational AI coach, plus USDA-grounded food logging and fasting in the same app for $39.99/year.
 PRPath's Atlas is the only chat-based coach in this comparison, and its Free Forever tier has unlimited workout logging.

 Whatever you choose, the fact that you're tracking your workouts at all puts you ahead of 95% of gym-goers.
 Progressive overload is the key to getting stronger, and having accurate data is essential.
 Strong, Hevy, or PRPath, any of these tools will help you build that data and make consistent progress.